ros-industrial/industrial_training/gh_pages/_source/session2/ros2/0-Services.md

    }
    ```

    * Note that the waiting function is a form of spinning, the same as the `rclcpp::spin` function used in the _vision_node_.
-This is because under the hood, the service response is arriving on a topic and a callback needs to run inside the `Client` class to received the response message.
+This spin function allows the backend ROS code to run, listening for the incoming service response and managing other node-maintenance tasks.
-   * _Important_: Spinning a node is exclusive, so you can't use the `spin_until_future_complete` function if the main function is already spinning the node.
-This would be the case if you were trying to call a service from inside a callback, for example.
-The ROS2 defaults are that only one callback can run at a time, so this scenario leads to deadlock because if you try to wait for the response inside a callback, the response callback will never be run.
+   * _Important_: You can trigger deadlocks if you call ros "spin" functions simultaneously in multiple places.
+For example, you may need a more complex "spin" design if you are attempting to wait for a service response inside a subscriber's callback function.
 There are ways around this limitation but it is beyond the scope of this material.
-   * An alternative to waiting for the future is to provide a callback along with the service request which will run when the response arrives.
-For some program designs this might make more sense and this technique can be seen in the official ROS2 examples.
+   * An alternative to the synchronous wait shown above is to provide a callback function along with the service request.
+For some applications, this asynchronous design might make more sense.

 1. Now back in `myworkcell_node`'s `main` function, instantiate an object of the `ScanNPlan` class and call the object's `start` function.